 Gauley Bridge man charged after shooting

-May 11—A Gauley Bridge man is facing felony charges in Fayette County after a Tuesday night shooting.
+May 12—A Gauley Bridge man is facing felony charges in Fayette County after a Tuesday night shooting.

 According to Fayette County Sheriff Mike Fridley, Fayette County Sheriff's Department deputies responded shortly after 10 p.m. on May 10 to a shots fired complaint in which witnesses could hear someone yelling for help.
 While en route, deputies were flagged down at the Alloy General Ambulance station.
 Deputies encountered a victim with an apparent gunshot wound to the neck.
 The victim was transported to Montgomery General Hospital, where more gunshot wounds on his body were discovered.
-The victim, whose wounds are serious, was able to identify the offender.
+The victim, whose wounds were serious, identified the offender.

 The offender was located in the immediate area and was taken into custody.